 Specialized Pediatric Care

-Our specialized team works in concert with your child’s pediatrician and specialists to relieve symptoms and manage pain.
-Through educational and support programs, parents are given the tools to confidently care for their child at home.
+Our specialized team works of pediatric providers works in concert with the child’s pediatrician and specialists to ease symptoms, manage pain, and make the most of every day.
+Through educational and support programs, parents are given the tools to confidently care for their child at home with our care team available to provide guidance every step of the way .

 Care is available for any child facing a life-limiting illness, even those who continue to receive life-extending treatment.
 The diagnoses for pediatric hospice care include: cancer, heart condition, lung disease, neurological disorder, premature birth, and more.
 Pediatric hospice care can begin as soon as a diagnosis is made and be provided throughout treatment until the final moments of life.